SepKfr/starburst_intern/README.md

     ```
     - The overall accuracy of the model is 0.99 which indicates a very accurate model
 # Summery
 In this post, you learned how to access a dataset on a cloud based storage like delta lake, and you learned how to build a model using the data provided by Trino query engine.
-As a result, Trino can be easily integrated with data analysis tool such as python.
+As a result, Trino can be easily integrated with data analysis tools such as python.